ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 ## Features
 - **Image Generation:** Uses Transformers and Diffusers as the major components for image generation, along with ControlNet, Inpainting, and IP-Adapter.
-- **Download and Load:** Ability to download and load images, LoRA weights, and VAE using direct URLs.
+- **Download and Load:** Ability to download and load images, checkpoint, LoRA weights, and VAE using direct URLs.
 - **Google Drive Integration:** Can connect to your Google Drive (optional, can be disabled).
 - **User-Friendly UI:** Simplified complexity with an easy-to-understand user interface.
 - **CivitAI Token Support:** Pass your CivitAI token for additional functionality, but remember **never share it with anyone.**